Princess Louise of Belgium: In the Palais Coburg

 On 15 March 1875, Louise discovered her new residence and was deeply disappointed by it: "I was cold when I entered it.
 Looks great on the outside.
 It is gloomy inside [...].
 My room terrified me.
 Imagine a moderately large room, furnished halfway up the wall with small dark wood wardrobes, closed with blue curtained panes behind which I never wanted to look! [...]
 In the middle of this paradise, an immense display case full of the prince's travel memories: stuffed birds with long beaks, weapons, bronzes, ivories, Buddhas, pagodas.
 My heart was lifted!".
 In this setting that she didn't like, Philipp and his mother Clémentine decided everything.
 Louise did not adapt to this new life: If her father-in-law was a self-effacing man, Princess Clémentine was a woman of character and a possessive mother who bluntly imposed her lifestyle on her 17-year-old daughter-in-law.

 The young couple argued regularly.
-Philipp wanted to transform his wife, whom he saw as his property and tried to introduce the young woman to a sexuality that she disapproves of by giving her daring books to read or by making her discover his erotic collection brought back from Japan.
-Louise, endowed with a strong and whole personality, could not submit without reacting to such a regime.
-She therefore took her revenge by leading the lavish life of a spendthrift socialite, making the heyday of the court of Vienna where her beauty attracted and her attitude shocked.
+Philipp wanted to transform his wife, who he saw as his property, and tried to introduce the young woman to a sexuality that she disapproved of by giving her daring books to read or by making her discover his erotic collection brought back from Japan.
+Louise took her revenge by leading the lavish life of a spendthrift socialite, where her beauty attracted and her attitude shocked the court of Vienna.
 She had a very keen sense of observation, a talent for imitating, and a biting satire that liked to highlight the faults of her fellows.
-The Viennese society quickly assigned her several love affairs.
+Viennese society quickly assigned her several love affairs.

 When Louise and her husband stayed in Brussels with the sovereigns in the summer of 1876, King Leopold II ignored his daughter.
-No doubt he learned of the marital disputes and got wind of Louise's reputation in Vienna.
-The couple, disunited from their marriage, nevertheless had two children: a son, Leopold Clement (born 19 July 1878) and a daughter, Dorothea (born 30 April 1881); in addition, Louise suffered two miscarriages in 1886 and 1888.
+No doubt he learned of the marital disputes and heard of Louise's reputation in Vienna.
+The couple, disunited in their marriage, nevertheless had two children: a son, Leopold Clement (born 19 July 1878) and a daughter, Dorothea (born 30 April 1881); in addition, Louise suffered two miscarriages in 1886 and 1888.
 These two births, however, did not bring the couple, who quarreled frequently, close.
 Louise became more and more hostile, multiplying the tantrums towards her husband and not enjoying her role as mother.
 From 1887, her children were brought up separately in order to receive an adapted program: Leopold Clement came under the authority of a tutor, while Dorothea was entrusted to a governess.